-There will be three exams during the course and the dates they will be held are in the course calendar and they will cover the specified content.
+There will be four exams during the course and the dates they will be held are in the course calendar and they will cover the specified content.
 There will be no make-up exams allowed although it will be possible to schedule a time to take an exam early if it is prearranged.
+The fourth exam will be held during finals.
+The lowest exam score will be dropped.